isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 8. What tests will I be subject to upon arrival in Malaysia?
 Will I be subject to a serology test in Malaysia?

-A RGL traveller to Malaysia will be subject to a COVID-19 PCR / RTK Antigen test at the point of entry or within 24 hours upon arrival.
+A RGL traveller to Malaysia will be subject to a COVID-19 PCR test at the point of entry or within 24 hours upon arrival.

 #### 9. What if I test positive for COVID-19 in Malaysia?